TandoorRecipes/recipes/docs/features/import_export.md

 The `.paprikarecipes` file is basically just a zip with gzipped contents.
 Simply upload the whole file and import all your recipes.

+## ChefTap
+ChefTaps allows you to export your recipes from the app (I think).
+The export is a zip file containing a folder called `recipes` which in turn contains `.txt` files with your recipes.

+This format is basically completely unstructured and every export looks different.
+This makes importing it very hard and leads to suboptimal results.
+Images are also not supported as they are not included in the export (at least the tests I had).

+Usually the import should recognize all ingredients and put everything else into the instructions.
+If you import fails or is worse than this feel free to provide me with more example data and I can try to improve the importer.

+As ChefTap cannot import these files anyway there won't be an exporter implemented in Tandoor.